 Ohio State Azure

-We’re excited to announce that The Ohio State University has formalized its relationship with Microsoft Azure.
+The Ohio State University has a formal relationship with Microsoft Azure.
 Ohio State Azure services are available to Ohio State employees.

 Microsoft Azure is a private and public cloud platform that provides a set of services that allow you to build, manage and deploy applications on a massive, global network using your favorite tools and frameworks.
 Applications may include any program or piece of software designed and written to fulfill a particular purpose for the user.